mherrmann/java-generator-functions/README.md

         }
     };

-`Generator` lies in package `io.herrmann.generator`.
+The `Generator` class lies in package `io.herrmann.generator`.
 So you need to `import io.herrmann.generator.Generator;` in order for the above examples to work.

 Performance
 -----------